kokua/kokua/indra/newview/linux_tools/client-readme.txt

-Second Life - Linux Beta README -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+Kokua - Linux Alpha README -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

 This document contains information about the Second Life Linux